vandanadevatkal22/MMC_April22_Team5_Greenhouse_Monitoring_and_Control_System/Individual/99007608/Temperature sensing/1_Requirements/README.md

 |LLR-3|It is  suitable for remote indication. |
 |LLR-4|It should be very responsive to changes in temperature.|

+# SWOT Analysis:

+Strength:

+It will automatically detect the temperature.

+Weakness:
+Failure of Sensors
+In case of low power

+Opportunities:
+Increase in growth day by day

+Threats:
+Failure of System.

 # 4Ws & 1H:

 # What: